ShulinGu/PyBer_Analysis/README.md

     - ![PyBer_fare_summary](https://user-images.githubusercontent.com/82785321/119294962-84e18880-bc0a-11eb-9323-00dab547b2ce.png)

 ## Summary:
   - As shown clearly in the figure, the total fare for all three city types starts in January, and reach a peak at the end of February and the beginning of April.
 It is recommend for the CEO to focus more between those time frame.
-Although Urban has the largest number in total rides, drivers and fare, the average fare per ride and driver of rural and suburban beat urban by a quite amount, which also needs to be noticed.
+Although Urban has the largest number in total rides, drivers and fare, the average fare per ride and driver of Rural and Suburban beat Urban by a quite amount, which also needs to be noticed.